kyzentun/test_repository/README.md

 * Prominent bug fixes:  Bugs that seem prominent and aren't solely relevant to themers.
 Listing every tiny little bug would make these notes far longer than they already are, so most bugs are left out.
 * Preemptive problem solving:  Problems that might commonly occur and have a known good solution.

-Each section will first list each of the items in it, then after the full list, each item will be discussed in detail.
 Items are roughly grouped into the general part of Stepmania they fit into.

 # Player visible changes: